clincha-org/clincha/Documentation/Kubernetes.md

 - https://linuxconfig.org/how-to-turn-on-off-ip-forwarding-in-linux
 - https://www.howtogeek.com/177621/the-beginners-guide-to-iptables-the-linux-firewall/

-Ansible ansible.posix.sysctl module can set these.
+Ansible sysctl (ansible.posix.sysctl) module can set these.
 Using the Ansible module ensures that these are set to start on boot and that they are set for the running system too.

     net.bridge.bridge-nf-call-iptables  = 1
     net.bridge.bridge-nf-call-ip6tables = 1